grafana/grafana/docs/sources/developers/plugins/add-authentication-for-data-source-plugins.md

 #### Add a request body to a proxy route

-Here's an example of a request body added with `username` and `password`:
+Here's an example of adding `username` and `password` to the request body:

 ```json
 "routes": [